AlmaLinux/almalinux.org/content/blog/how-elevate-supports-business-needs.md

 mysql=5.7 # or higher if your application supports it phpX_mode=php-fpm # as mod_php is deprecated

-# Within /etc/my.cnf disable parameters like:
+# Within /etc/my.cnf disable deprecated parameters like:
 thread_concurrency=8
 ```

 ### Test, test and... test.
-Something easily forgotten to be really honest, we've all done it at one point or another "easy, I've done that so many times, no way it goes wrong!",
+Something easily forgotten, and to be really honest, we've all done it at one point or another by thinking: "easy, I've done that so many times, no way it goes wrong!",
-just take from me to always define some testing points and write down / share the results before and after the change, in this case upgrading,
+is to always define some testing points and write down / share the results before and after the change, in this case upgrading.

-it also gives a really good starting point when cleaning up older packages afterwards, sometimes the server has lived quite long and not everything is still needed,
+It also gives a really good starting point when cleaning up older packages afterwards, sometimes the server has lived quite long and not every package installed is still needed,
 when you know what to expect from the services your customer provides on their server you can actually clean up packages and test afterwards if all customer critical services are still working.